A Course in Interacting Particle Systems: Introduction

 Although we have seen phase transitions in our simulations of interacting particle systems in Chapter~\ref{C:intro}, and we have seen how phase transitions are defined and can be calculated in the mean-field limit in Chapter~\ref{C:meanfield}, we have not yet proved the existence of a phase transition for any of the spatial models that we have seen so far.

-In the present chapter, we fill this gap by proving that the contact process on $\Z^d$ undergoes a phase transition by showing that the critical point $\la_{\rm c}$ defined in (\ref{lac}) is nontrivial in the sense that $0<\la_{\rm c}<\infty$.
+In the present chapter, we fill this gap by proving that the contact process on $\Z^d$ with generator as in (\ref{Gcontact}) and death rate $\de=1$ undergoes a phase transition.
+We will show that the critical point $\la_{\rm c}$ defined in (\ref{lac}) is nontrivial in the sense that $0<\la_{\rm c}<\infty$.
 Note that by Lemma~\ref{L:theta},